nyangweso-rodgers/programming-with-javascript/README.md

 * only comments may appear above "use strict"
 * there is no directive like "no use strict" that reverts the engine to old behavior.once we enter strict mode, there's no return.
 * for the future, when you use a browser console to test features, please note that it doesn't "use strict" by default.

+# Is JavaScript a case-sensitive language?
+_JavaScript is a case-sensitive language.
+The language keywords, variables, function names, and any other identifiers must always be typed with a consistent capitalization of letters_

+# Ways an HTML element can be accessed in JavaScript code
+* getElementById('idname')
+* getElementByClass('classname')
+* getElementByTagName('tagname')
+* querySelector()

+# Attaching a script to a Webpage
+For server-side environments (like __Node.js__) you can execute the script by command like "node my.js"

+# the "script" tag
+JS programs can be attached to any part of an __HTML__ document with an help of a __< script >__ tag. the < script > tag contains JS code which is automatically executed when the browser processes the tag.
+The < script > tag has a few attributes that are rarely used nowadays but can still be found in old code.
+# Definitions of Terms
+1. __Callback__: is a plain __JavaScript__ function passed to some method as an argument or option. it is a function that is to be executed after another function has finished executing, hence the name _"call back"_
+2. __Closers__: are created whenever a variable that is defined outside the current scope is accessed from within some inner scope. ot gives you access to an outer function's scope from an inner function.

 # Variables in JavaScript
 __Variables__ are used to store information.